kitab-project-org/training-data/reuse-boundaries/Evaluation-Hackathon-Marked/readme.md

 In each folder, you will also find a CSV of the aligned sections by id number, which is useful for finding issues in the process of inserting markers but should be relevant to annotation.

-Please not that when you annotate texts, you should record which lines you annotated in EvaluationLocations in this directory's parent directory (or a similarly formatted file.)
+Please note that when you annotate texts, you should record which lines you annotated in EvaluationLocations in this directory's parent directory (or a similarly formatted file.)